Leptogenesis in an anomaly-free $\mathrm{U}(1)$ extension with higher-dimensional operators: Numerical analysis and results

-We mention here that, the different flavored asymmetry parameters along with the washout parameters behave similarly with the low energy CP phases.
-This is due to the reason that, both of these parameters depend mainly on the complex Yukawa couplings, the complex nature of which is solely because of the existence of the low energy CP phases.
-To have a clear vision on the role of the individual CP phases on the non-zero lepton asymmetry, we identify the exact values of the Dirac and Majorana phases which altogether yield a sufficient amount of lepton asymmetry.
-Those identified values for these phases are presented in dark color which can be found in the lower panels of the Figs. \ref{fig:epsilonNH} and \ref{fig:epsilonIH}.
-For NH, one can notice the preference for the Dirac phase $\delta$ from $4.8 -5.8$ radian and that for the Majorana phase $\alpha$ from $0.1 - 1.7$ radian.
-However, we obtain a different allowed values for these CP phases when the neutrino masses follow IH.
-For IH one can notice in the lower panel of Fig.~\ref{fig:epsilonIH} that, $\delta$ can have any values in the $0 - 2\pi$ range except the values around $\pi$, whereas the Majorana phase is allowed to chose the entire $0 - \pi$ range.
-From this discussion it is evident that, the observed baryon to photon ratio poses constraint on the low energy phases more severely in the case of NH than the IH.
-We present the model prediction for the baryon to photon ratio as a function of a Yukawa parameter in Fig.~\ref{fig:etab} using the first approach as mentioned above.
-This figure illustrates that for both the mass hierarchies of light neutrinos, adopting the analytically approximated solution from the Boltzmann equation we get a wider region of model parameter space which satisfies the $\eta_B$ constraint.
+We mention here that, the different flavored asymmetry parameters along with the washout parameters behave similarly to the low-energy CP phases.
+This is due to the reason that both of these parameters depend mainly on the complex Yukawa couplings, the complex nature of which is solely because of the existence of the low-energy CP phases.
+To have a clear vision of the role of the individual CP phases on the non-zero lepton asymmetry, we identify the allowed regions of the Dirac and Majorana phases which altogether yield a correct sign for the CP asymmetry and account for a sufficient amount of baryon asymmetry.
+Those identified regions for these phases are presented in dark color which can be found in the lower panels of the Figs. \ref{fig:epsilonNH} and \ref{fig:epsilonIH}.
+In order to identify these regions we impose restrictions on the complete parameter space (consists of the neutrino mixing angles and the CP phases) with the condition that one should get the CP asymmetry with a correct sign and the constrained region should also give rise to the desired order of the baryon asymmetry.
+For NH, we do not see any restrictions on either $\delta$ or $\alpha$.
+However, for IH one can notice in the lower panel of Fig.~\ref{fig:epsilonIH} that, $\delta$ and $\alpha$ are having restricted ranges.
+One can notice two allowed regions of $\delta$ from the entire range of $0\,-\,360^{\circ}$ one from $0.2^{\circ}\,-\,69^{\circ}$ and another from $276^{\circ}\,-\,359^{\circ}$.
+At the same time $\alpha$ is allowed to oscillate in the ranges $73^{\circ}\,-\,99^{\circ}$ and $102^{\circ}\,-\,119^{\circ}$ from the aforementioned range which has been used as numerical input.